BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/amr_phenotypes.md

 * **Antibiotic:** Loads the Antibiotic Overview for the corresponding antibiotic selected (available only if one genome/antibiotic row is selected).
 The Antibiotic Overview provides detailed information regarding the antibiotic.
 * **Group:** Opens a pop-up window to enable adding the selected genome/antibiotic records to an existing or new group in the private workspace.

-More details are available in the [Selection Action Bar](../action_bar.html) user guide.
+More details are available in the [Selection Action Bar](../action_bar.html) Quick Reference Guide.